FlyingDomotic/domoticz-mqtt-sync-plugin/README.md

 git clone https://github.com/FlyingDomotic/domoticz-mqtt-sync-plugin.git MqttSync
 ```
 2. Restart Domoticz,
-3. Go to "Hardware" page and add new item with type "MQTT Sync with LAN interface",
+3. Go to "Hardware" page and add new item with type "MQTT Sync with network interface",
 4. Select "Master" or "Slave" depending on machine,
 5. Define configuration file on both machines (see later on this document).